zzt007/forecast-MAE-annotation/README.md

-This repr forked from forecast-MAE, 2023 ICCV
+This repo forked from forecast-MAE, 2023 ICCV

 <br />
 <p align="center">